rexrainbow/phaser3-rex-notes/docs/docs/canvas-roundrectangle.md

 - Gradient
     - Canvas-RoundRectangle can fill with gradient color.
-    - Shape-Roundrectangle does not have radient color.
+    - Shape-Roundrectangle can't fill gradient color.
 - Drawing method
     - Canvas-RoundRectangle draw shape on canvas, then map this canvas to frame buffer.
     - Shape-Roundrectangle draw shape on frame buffer directly without drawing to canvas first.